- By Richard Berry

 SIPPs are pension plans where you choose exactly what investments to include, rather than an investment manager.
-They give you far more control over how your money is invested for retirement compared to a traditionally managed pension.
+They give you far more control over how your money is invested for retirement than traditionally managed pensions.

 The Good Money Guide has tested and compared the best SIPPs, providers and accounts in the UK.